nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/common-events.md

 A document has been published but is not approved yet (event sent for the base document being published and for the published document)

+## Retention Events

+### beforeSetRetention

+A retention is about to be set on a document.

+### afterSetRetention

+A retention has been set on a document.

+### beforeSetLegalHold

+A legal hold is about to be set on a document.

+### afterSetLegalHold

+A legal hold has been set on a document.

+### beforeRemoveLegalHold

+A legal hold is about to be removed on a document.

+### afterRemoveLegalHold

+A legal hold has been removed on a document.

+### beforeMakeRecord

+A document is about to be turned into a record.

+### afterMakeRecord

+A document has been turned into a record.
 &nbsp;